GitLab

 As no one in my team have used GitLab's issue boards, we wanted to first understand the product.
 To do this, we watched online videos of GitLab users setting up issue boards and created an object mapping diagram to map the relations between epics and sub-epics.

-We started by first conducting comparative and competitive analyses across agile-planning and project management tools.
+We also conducted comparative and competitive analyses across agile-planning and project management tools.
 GitLab's primary competitor is Jira but we extended our research to include Trello, Asana, Monday.com, and Clickup.

 Roadblock & Pivoting into Guerrilla Research